engin100/980/tutorials.md

 ![Library manager](media/library-manager.png)

-In the bar that says "Filter your search..." type "ENGR 100-980" and press <kbd>Enter</kbd>.
+In the bar that says "Filter your search..." type "ENGR100-980" and press <kbd>Enter</kbd>.

 TODO: show library to install once accepted.